volkm/learntla-v2/docs/core/functions.rst

 1. A sequence is just a function where the domain is ``1..n``.
 2. A struct is just a function where the domain is a set of strings.

-But functions are a more general than that, and can map *any* set of values.
+But functions are more general than that, and can map *any* set of values.
 For example, we can have pairs of numbers in the domain of the function.

 ::